danos/vyatta-controller/README.md

 ## Licensing

-The controller is proprietary and cannot be redistributed.
+The controller is licensed under GNU LGPL-2.1.

 ## Snapshot Database